Lab 4: Vectors and Matrices#

 AB =

 What… wait… hang on a minute, this matrix isn’t the same as the one from equation (8).
-Our .multiply() function hasn’t given us the result shown above.
+Our .multiply() method hasn’t given us the result shown above.
 The reason for this is something called column-major order.

 Column-major order#